axelhzf/barbakoa/README.md

 Barbakoa comes with several gulp tasks defined.

-Define your `gulpfile` like this to import this tasks
+Define your `gulpfile` like this to import these tasks

 ```js
 var gulp = require("gulp");